skullface/awesome-acnh/README.md

 #### Clothing and designs
 * If you create outfits with a Wand, the wearable items in the outfits are “stored” in the Wand and are unusable in other outfits.
-* The exception to a new day’s changes occuring at 5:00 am (see: [Timing](#timing)) are critters appearing or disappearing at the start of a new month.
-These changes occur at midnight when the local date changes.
 * The following items retain their most recent customization even after the art in the custom design slot is deleted or changed: island flag, phone case, face paint.

 ### Visiting other islands